+Specialist Skill (Marksman or Sniper).
 Badges awarded during former service in the Army or Royal Air Force are not to be worn unless such badges are authorised for wear by other ranks R.M. (e.g. parachute badge).

-12. Skill and Specialist Badges are to be embroidered in red on a blue background for wear on serge tunics, in khaki on khaki for wear on khaki battledress, and in khaki on khaki drill for wear on khaki drill tunics.
+15. Specialist, skill or other special badges are to be embroidered in gold on blue for wear with best blue uniform suits, in red (blue or yellow) on blue for wear with other blue uniform suits, in khaki (or blue) on khaki serge for wear with khaki battledress and in khaki (or blue) on khaki drill for wear with khaki drill tunics.